Sajjon/SwiftIntro/README.md

 2. Make it possible to add a custom size of the memory game board

 ### Bring it on
-You will be checking out the git branch called "challenging", and you will have to implement some game logic yourself
+You will be checking out the git branch called "challenging", and you will have to implement some game logic yourself.

 1. Implement the logic for matching cards
 2. Make it possible to X, Y, Z